Parsimonious mixtures of multivariate contaminated normal distributions: Identifiability

-In Proposition~\ref{pro:1}, it will be shown that the most general PMCGD model (i.e., VVV) is identifiable provided that, given two of the $G$ Gaussian distributions $\phi\left(\boldsymbol{x};\boldsymbol{\mu}_g,\boldsymbol{\Sigma}_g\right)$ representing the good observations, they have distinct component means and/or non-proportional component covariance matrices.
-It is easy to show that the same sufficient condition also holds for the PMCGD models: EVI, VVI, EVE, EEV, VVE, VEV, and EVV.
-Proposition~\ref{pro:2} shows that the VEE-PMCGD model is identifiable provided that, given two of the $G$ Gaussian distributions $\phi\left(\boldsymbol{x};\boldsymbol{\mu}_g,\boldsymbol{\Sigma}_g\right)$ representing the good observations, they have distinct component means.
-It is straightforward to show that the same sufficient condition also holds for the nested PMCGD models: EII, VII, EEI, VEI, and EEE. \begin{lem} Let $p_{gh}$, for $g=1,\ldots,G$ and $h=1,2$, be joint probabilities from a $G\times 2$ contingency table.
-If these probabilities are given, then there exists a unique way to determine the marginal probabilities $\pi_g$ and the conditional probabilities $\alpha_{gh}$ (of $h$ given $g$). \end{lem} \begin{proof} All the quantities referred to in the lemma can be arranged as in \tablename~\ref{tab:contingency table}.
+In Proposition~\ref{pro:1}, it will be shown that the most general model in our family (i.e., VVV) is identifiable provided that, given two of the $G$ normal distributions $\phi\left(\bx;\bmu_g,\bSigma_g\right)$ representing the good observations, they have distinct means and/or non-proportional covariance matrices.
+It is easy to show that the same sufficient condition also holds for the models EVI, VVI, EVE, EEV, VVE, VEV, and EVV.
+Proposition~\ref{pro:2} shows that the VEE model is identifiable provided that, given two of the $G$ normal distributions $\phi\left(\bx;\bmu_g,\bSigma_g\right)$ representing the good observations, they have distinct means.
+It is straightforward to show that the same sufficient condition also holds for the nested models: EII, VII, EEI, VEI, and EEE. \begin{pro} Let

-Without loss of generality, let us focus only on the $g$th row of \tablename~\ref{tab:contingency table}.
-Here, given the values $p_{g1}$ and $p_{g2}$, we obtain the following system of two equations, in the two variables $\left(\alpha_{g1},\pi_g\right)$,